pyrochlore/obsidian-tracker/README.md

 ### Target Evaluation
 Depends on the searchType and the format of your targets, target evaluation can be different.
 Obsidian-tracker supports tracking simple tags, value-attached tags, nested tags, and text.
-For more information about the tag evaluation, please check [Target Evaluation](docs/TargetEvaluation.md)
+For more information about the tag evaluation, please check documents for [Target Evaluation](docs/TargetEvaluation.md)

 ### Rendering Output
 Currently, obsidian-tracker provides two kinds of rendering output, 'line chart', and 'summary'.